vanish87/Vox/README.md

 Alternatively you can run the pre-built executable ```VoxGame.exe``` that is containted within this github repo.
 For running the prebuilt executable on Linux you can simply run ```./VoxGame``` from within the root ```/Vox``` directory. *(Please note however that there is no guarantee that this exe will contain the latest code from the repo.)*

+## Documentation
+The documentation and wiki-pages for Vox can be found on the [Vox GitHub Wiki](https://github.com/AlwaysGeeky/Vox/wiki).

+## Changelog
+The full and complete Vox changelog can be found in the [Changelog file](https://github.com/AlwaysGeeky/Vox/blob/master/CHANGELOG.md).

 ## License
 This software is provided under the **GNU General Public License**, more information is provided in the [license file](https://github.com/AlwaysGeeky/Vox/blob/master/LICENSE.md).